 - Challenges in International Development

-Contacts: Amanda Grittner / email@example.com // Elisa Maffioli / firstname.lastname@example.org
+Contacts: Amanda Grittner / email@example.com // Ranae Jabri / firstname.lastname@example.org

-Challenges in International Development is a group of students conducting research globally in different areas of development economics, such as health economics, industrial organization, the economics of education, and political economy.
-The common denominator in our group is that all of them use robust empirical methods to understand policy-relevant phenomena.
-They cover different developing countries, such as Peru, Liberia, Bangladesh, and India.
-Our regular meetings follow a schedule that enables all group members to present their current work, new ideas, and the challenges faced in their projects.
-The meetings intend to give constructive feedback and suggest potential research avenues, while putting together different perspectives under the umbrella of the economics of development.
+Challenges in International Development is a group of students conducting research in different fields of development economics such as health economics, industrial organization, the economics of education, public economics, and political economy in many countries around the world.
+Our regular meetings follow a schedule that enables all group members to present their current work, new ideas, and challenges faced in their projects.
+The meetings aim at giving constructive feedback and suggesting potential research avenues, while putting together different perspectives under the umbrella of the economics of development.

 - Forest Elephant

 The Forest Elephant Working Group is a diverse group of Duke and international students, researchers and faculty focused on applied research to aid in the conservation of this rapidly disappearing, charismatic species and to better understand the ecological roles played by forest elephants.
 Meeting weekly, we read the available scientific literature, analyze GPS and field collected data, as well as produce reports for the Gabonese government or academic journal articles to share our findings.